2eIWDoV7j4/ac-infinity-with-meross/Readme.md

 The service logs each humidity reading and decision.
 It re-authenticates with Homebridge automatically if the UI token expires.

+- If Homebridge is unavailable (e.g., not yet paired or still booting), the automation container will log a warning and keep retrying instead of exiting.
+Once Homebridge responds and the accessories are verified, the loop begins and continues polling.

 ## Development and testing

 Use the same code that powers the automation container when working locally: